 "I'm just happy to be here, trying to soak everything in," Bergeron said.
 "It's another thing I can say that I was part of and I lived the experience, and I know how it's like.
 Definitely something that when I'll look back on my career, I'll be happy that I've done it."

 The first-timers come from different backgrounds and generations.
 Team Foligno's Radim Vrbata is a 33-year-old wing from the Czech Republic who is on his sixth NHL team.
 He's settled in nicely next to Henrik Sedin and Daniel Sedin on the top line for the Vancouver Canucks, and his 18 goals are the most by any player who switched NHL teams this offseason.

 Team Toews center Tyler Johnson is a 24-year-old from Washington who played in the Western Hockey League and wasn't picked in the NHL Draft, but he has become an integral player for one of the best teams in the League, the Tampa Bay Lightning.
-Johnson did not participate in the Honda NHL All-Star Skills Competition on Saturday and his status for Sunday is unclear.
+Johnson did not participate in the Honda NHL All-Star Skills Competition on Saturday and will not play Sunday because of a lower-body injury.

 Then there are three rookies who were added to the rosters because of injuries, but all three could have been selected on merit.
 Nashville Predators forward Filip Forsberg of Team Toews, the favorite for the Calder Trophy, has 15 goals and 40 points in 45 games.

 His top competition for the Calder might be 18-year-old defenseman Aaron Ekblad, another member of Team Toews.
 He has six goals, 25 points (the same as Seabrook and Ryan Suter of the Minnesota Wild), and is playing more than 22 minutes per game for the Florida Panthers, who are battling for a playoff spot in the Eastern Conference one season after selecting Ekblad with the No. 1 pick in the 2014 NHL Draft.